Logo-LLM: Local and Global Modeling with Large Language Models for Time Series Forecasting: Experimental Results

-In various benchmarks and settings, Logo-LLM consistently outperforms state-of-the-art time series forecasting methods, especially in the scenarios of few-shot and zero-shot learning.
-We compare our approach with a wide range of recent models, especially fine-tuning time series analysis language models, including CALF \cite{liu2025calf}, Time-LLM \cite{jin2023timellm}, and GPT4TS \cite{zhou2023onefitsall}.
-Meanwhile, we also select several recent competitive models, including iTransformer \cite{liu2023itransformer}, PatchTST \cite{Yuqietal2023PatchTST}, DLinear \cite{Zeng2022dlinear}, TimesNet \cite{wu2023timesnet}, and FEDformer \cite{zhou2022fedformer}.
-The evaluation metrics include Mean Square Error (MSE) and Mean Absolute Error (MAE).
-Specifically, we use GPT2 \cite{radford2019gpt2} as the default backbone to validate the effectiveness of Logo-LLM.
-More details can be seen in Appendix \ref{app:dataset}, \ref{app:baseline}, and \ref{appexp}.
+\textbf{Experimental Settings.} In various benchmarks, Logo-LLM consistently outperforms state-of-the-art time series forecasting methods, especially in few-shot and zero-shot learning.
+We compare our approach with a wide range of recent models, especially fine-tuning time series analysis language models, including CALF (~\cite{liu2025calf}), Time-LLM (~\cite{jin2023timellm}), and GPT4TS (~\cite{zhou2023onefitsall}).
+Meanwhile, we also select several recent competitive models, including iTransformer (~\cite{liu2023itransformer}), PatchTST (~\cite{Yuqietal2023PatchTST}), DLinear (~\cite{Zeng2022dlinear}), TimesNet (~\cite{wu2023timesnet}), and FEDformer (~\cite{zhou2022fedformer}).
+We use ADAM as the default optimizer and report the mean squared error (MSE) and mean absolute error (MAE) as the evaluation metrics.
+Specifically, we use GPT2 (~\cite{radford2019gpt2}) as the default backbone to validate the effectiveness of Logo-LLM.
+We use ADAM as the default optimizer and report the mean squared error (MSE) and mean absolute error (MAE) as the evaluation metrics.
+For models whose default input length is not 96, we modify only the input length to 96 while keeping other settings unchanged.
+To ensure a fair comparison, we adopt the official implementations of the backbone models and follow their default configurations.